dppdppd/The-Boardgame-Insert-Toolkit/README.md

 ![example1](https://github.com/IdoMagal/The-Boardgame-Insert-Toolkit/blob/master/images/example1.png)

 ### Some Explanation
 The first key-value pair is [ "example 0: minimal", _one_big_array_of_keyvalues_ ], and its value is an array of all of the details of the box.
-Two of those children key-value pairs are `BOX_COMPONENT` and they each represent distinct groups of compartments.
+One of those key-pairs is `BOX_COMPONENT` which represents a grid of one type of compartment.
 It's key-values all the way down.
 See https://www.thingiverse.com/thing:3435429 for an example of lots of compartments of lots of components in lots of boxes.

 Here is an example of some compartments designed to hold cards, with holes to get our fingers in on the side.
 Many of these parameters are just the default values and are not necessary, but are included for easy modification: